jswank/dockerfiles/clm-server/README.md

 Copy the sources down and do the build:

 ```
-# docker build --rm --tag=<username>/clm-server.
+# docker build --rm --tag=jswank/clm-server.
 ```

 To run (if port 8070 is open on your host):

 ```
-# docker run -d -p 8070:8070 -p 8071:8071 --name clm-server <username>/clm-server
+# docker run -d -p 8070:8070 -p 8071:8071 --name clm-server jswank/clm-server
 ```

-or to assign a random port that maps to port 8070 on the container:
+or to assign a random port that maps to ports 8070 and 8071 on the container:

 ```
-# docker run -d -p 8070 -p 8071 --name clm-server <username>/clm-server
+# docker run -d -p 8070 -p 8071 --name clm-server jswank/clm-server
 ```

-To the port that the container is listening on:
+To determine the port that the container is listening on:

 ```
-# docker ps clm-server-wip
+# docker ps clm-server
 ```

 To test: